We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 What makes an auto loan from Bank of America unique?

 Bank of America has a simple three-step process that can put your loan funds into your account in a matter of days.
-It could be a good option if you’re looking to keep all of your finances in one place — checking account holders can qualify for a 15% discount.
+It could be a good option if you’re looking to keep all of your finances in one place — checking account holders can qualify for an interest rate discount of up to 0.5%.

 What types of car loans does Bank of America offer?